Skip to main content

 There's no substitute for knowledge.
 Experience and regular two-way communication will tell you a lot about your customers.
 But targeted market research will build a more detailed picture of customer segments with similar needs.
 It will help you understand how to target these people so you're not wasting time on people who aren't interested in your offer.

 But you'll also need to understand how your market works - where do your customers find out about your offer, for example?
-Your strategy should even tell you how you measure up against the competition and what new trends to expect in your market.
+Your strategy should cover how you measure up against the competition and what new trends to expect in your market.

 A marketing plan explains how to put your strategy into action.
-It will set marketing budgets and deadlines, but it will also tell you how you're going to talk to your target customers - whether that's through advertising, networking, going to trade shows, direct marketing, and so on.
+It will set marketing budgets and deadlines, but it will also describe how you're going to talk to your target customers - whether that's through advertising, online through your website or social media, via offline networking and going to trade shows, through direct marketing, and so on.
+Choosing the right marketing method is vital to ensure you reach customers.

 Finally, your marketing plan should look to the future: it should outline how you follow up sales and what you're doing to develop your offer.